 Firstly, identify the problem and details like how long it has been going on.
 Then meet the employee and issue a verbal warning.
 Create the warning letter and ensure you include all the relevant details.
 Lastly, issue the warning notice and ensure they sign to ascertain that they have read and agreed to the issue.

-There is a wide range of reasons, but the common ones include; absenteeism, consistent sub-standard work, poor performance, inappropriate behavior, insubordination, illegal conduct, and any other company policy violation.
+There are a wide range of reasons, but the common ones include; absenteeism, consistent sub-standard work, poor performance, inappropriate behavior, insubordination, illegal conduct, and any other company policy violation.

 A warning notice can be sent via email or a printed copy delivered by Hr.
-I emailed, ensure that the title subject indicates what the notice is for.
-Alternatively, a manager can hold a meeting with the employee and hand them the notice.
+I emailed, ensuring that the title subject indicates what the notice is for.
+Alternatively, a manager can hold a meeting with him and hand them the notice.

 Yes.
 This is usually a requirement as a matter of official record to confirm that the employee was informed about the issue at hand and agrees to it.
-However, an employee can refuse to sign if they disagree with the contents of the notice.
+However, he can refuse to sign if they disagree with the contents of the notice.

 Primarily, it should outline the issue/violation, proposed corrective measures, and consequences of failure to change.
 Other details include employee name, manager/supervisor’s name, signatures of witnessing parties, and relevant dates.

 After issuing the warning notice, a manager can hold a meeting with the employee to discuss how to move forward.
-The employee can raise their concerns and commit to seeing the corrective measures through.
-Monitoring and follow-ups should then be used to see that the employee is following the agreed-on actions.
+They can raise their concerns and commit to seeing the corrective measures through.
+Monitoring and follow-ups should then be used to see that he is following the agreed-on actions.
 Where there are improvements, the manager should acknowledge.

-As employees are allowed to refuse to sign if they disagree with the letter’s contents, a manager can indicate that the “employee refused to sign” and indicate why the employee declined to sign.
+As employees are allowed to refuse to sign if they disagree with the letter’s contents, a manager can indicate that the “employee refused to sign” and indicate why he declined to sign.